Captain Kit Carson's Complete Guide

 How to Plan a Fishing Trip in Islamorada

-Everything you need to know — from picking the right charter and timing your trip, to what to pack, what it costs, and what you'll catch.
+Picking the right charter, timing your trip, what to pack, what it costs, and what you'll catch.
 Written by a captain who's been running these waters for over a decade.

 The Short Answer

-To plan a fishing trip in Islamorada, Florida: choose your target species by season (sailfish Nov–Apr, mahi May–Oct), pick between a half-day (4hr), ¾-day (6hr), or full-day (8hr) charter, book a licensed captain through FareHarbor or direct, and show up with sunscreen and an appetite for action.
-Islamorada is called the "Sport Fishing Capital of the World" for a reason — the Gulf Stream runs tight to the reef, bait is thick, and the pelagics follow.
+To plan a fishing trip in Islamorada, Florida: choose your target species by season (sailfish Nov to Apr, mahi May to Oct), pick between a half-day (4hr), ยพ-day (6hr), or full-day (8hr) charter, book a licensed captain online or by phone, and show up with sunscreen and an appetite for action.
+Islamorada is called the "Sport Fishing Capital of the World" for a reason.
+The Gulf Stream runs tight to the reef, bait is thick, and the pelagics follow.
 DirtyBoat Charters runs out of Robbie's Marina on the 42' Liberty Express.
-Trips start at $450/person for split charters, $1,200 for private half-days, $1,800 for ¾ day, and $2,200 for a full day.
+Trips start at $475/person for split charters, $1,200 for private half-days, $1,800 for ยพ day, and $2,200 for a full day, each plus a fuel surcharge ($50/seat on splits, $200/trip private, $500 swordfish).
 Repeat clients get 10% off.

 1. Why Islamorada for Fishing?

 Islamorada isn't called the "Sport Fishing Capital of the World" because someone made it up.
-The geography here is genuinely exceptional: the Gulf Stream runs closer to Islamorada than almost anywhere else in the Keys — sometimes within 4–7 miles of the reef line off Alligator Reef and Molasses Reef.
+The geography here is genuinely exceptional.
+The Gulf Stream runs closer to Islamorada than almost anywhere else in the Keys, sometimes within 4 to 7 miles of the reef line off Alligator Reef and Molasses Reef.

-Add to that the extensive reef system — Molasses, Conch, Davis, Alligator, Crocker, and Tennessee reefs — and you've got nearshore fishing for snapper, grouper, and amberjack on top of the offshore bite.
+Add the extensive reef system (Molasses, Conch, Davis, Alligator, Crocker, and Tennessee reefs) and you've got nearshore fishing for snapper, grouper, and amberjack on top of the offshore bite.
 Islamorada fishes multiple directions, multiple depths, all year round.

 2. Best Time of Year to Fish Islamorada